Icinga/icinga2/doc/3-monitoring-basics.md

-When a host or service is in a downtime, a problem has been acknowledged or the dependency logic determined that the host/service is unreachable, no notirications are sent.
+When a host or service is in a downtime, a problem has been acknowledged or the dependency logic determined that the host/service is unreachable, no notifications are sent.
 You can configure additional type and state filters refining the notifications being actually sent.

 There are many ways of sending notifications, e.g. by e-mail, XMPP,